 Who We Are

-The Wachusett Food Pantry (WFP) is a non-profit, non-denominational, volunteer organization founded in January, 1995 after a careful needs assessment of the Wachusett area.
-The pantry is a free-of-charge, emergency, monthly food program offering 3-5 days of meals to any family in the region with either a short-term or long-term need.
+The Wachusett Food Pantry (WFP) is a non-profit, non-denominational, volunteer organization founded in January 1995 after a careful needs assessment of the Wachusett area.
+The pantry is a free-of-charge, emergency, monthly food program offering 3-5 days of meals to any family in Holden, Paxton, Princeton, Rutland, or Sterling with either a short-term or long-term need.

 What We Provide